magenta/magenta-demos/nsynth/README.md

 Sample Encoding: 16-bit Signed Integer PCM
 ```

-When you have selected the input audio files you wish to interpolate, they should be placed in this directory in a folder named `audio_input`. (n.b.
-AIF files will be converted to WAV automatically)
+When you have selected the input audio files you wish to interpolate, they should be placed in this directory in a folder named `audio_input` (n.b.
+AIF files will be converted to WAV automatically).

 ### 2. Update the settings file